blynkkk/blynkkk.github.io/HardwareSetUps.md

 Select serial port [ /dev/tty.usbmodem1451 ]: /dev/tty.usbmodem1451
 ```

-  After you press Enter, you should see something similar:
+  After you press Enter, you should see an output similar to this:

 ```
 Resetting device /dev/tty.usbmodem1451...